When someone inherits a house in California, one of the most common questions is if property taxes will change.

 • the heir has to file the appropriate claim with the county assessor

-If these requirements are met, a portion of the previous property tax base may be retained, though adjustments may still occur depending on the property’s value.
+If these requirements are met, a portion of the prior property tax base may be retained, with adjustments based on the property’s value.

 The property will be reassessed to its current market value in many inheritance situations.